IEEEICSG/IEEE_Taggant_System/README.md

 IEEE_Taggant_System
 ===================

-Taggant System was developed by the Malware Working Group of ICSG (Industry Connections Security Group) under the umbrella of IEEE
+The Taggant System was developed by the Malware Working Group of the ICSG (Industry Connections Security Group) under the umbrella of the IEEE.

-Taggant System:

 The Taggant System places a cryptographically secure marker in the packed and obfuscated files created by commercial software distribution packaging programs (packers).
 Legitimate packers are often abused by malware creators to create